-The NIGMS Human Genetic Cell Repository ("NIGMS Repository"), a research resource supported by the National Institutes of Health, collects, stores, and distributes cell cultures, DNA samples and associated de-identified data from individuals with many kinds of disorders, from unaffected family members of these individuals, and from other healthy people.
-The purpose of this collection is to make specimens available for use in research and teaching and as reference material for use in clinical genetics laboratories.
-Submission of samples to the NIGMS Repository may result in valuable research materials that can be used by scientists to better understand normal and disease processes, and to develop new diagnostic tests, new treatments, and new ways to prevent diseases.
+The purpose of the NIGMS collection is to make specimens available for use in research and teaching as well as reference material for use in clinical genetics laboratories.
+Submission of samples to the NIGMS Repository may result in valuable research materials that can be used by scientists to better understand normal and disease processes and to develop new diagnostic tests, treatments, and ways to prevent diseases.